 All who identify as female are invited to meet on the second Tuesday evening of each month (September to May) for Bible Study and fellowship.

 Open to all baptized members of any age.

-We meet Wednesdays from 545pm to 630pm in the St. Michael Annex.
+We currently meet on Sunday following our 930am service.
 The class is open to all seventh and eighth graders, or sixth graders with mutual consent of teachers and parents.

 *on hold at this time